 Things to keep in mind:

-- If you've accidentally liked a photo and then unliked it, person who posted it will still get a push notification if they have notifications turned on.
+- If you've accidentally liked a photo and then unliked it, the person who posted it will still get a push notification if they have notifications turned on.

-- If you like, unlike and then re-like a photo, the person who posted will only receive one News alert for the latest like and one push notification for the initial like if they have push notifications turned on.
+- If you like, unlike and then re-like a photo, the person who posted will only receive one Activity alert for the latest like and one push notification for the initial like if they have push notifications turned on.

 If you've liked a photo and untapped the "like" button, but the heart icon stays red, it's likely that you're seeing a cached version of the red "liked" heart.
 We cache certain images and text to make the app run faster, and occasionally this happens with the "like" icon.